-8.1 Who will approve grants?
+8.3.
+Who will approve grants?

-The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.
+The Minister for the Environment and Water decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.

 The Minister's decision is final in all matters, including: